tomdionysus/pmalloc/README.md

 ## Caveats

-pmalloc focuses on extreme minimalism, and does not include hardening or safety in code.
-For example, calling `pmalloc_free` with a block that was not previously allocated will lead to undefined behaviour.
+`pmalloc` focuses on extreme minimalism, and does not include hardening or safety in code.
+For example, calling `pmalloc_free` with a block that was not previously allocated will lead to undefined behaviour. `pmalloc` is also not thread safe.

 ## Contributing